ncou/injector/README.md

 ### Coding standards

-The code should follow the "chiron coding standard" [PHPCode_Sniffer](https://github.com/ncou/coding-standard).
+The code should follow the [Chiron Coding Standard](https://github.com/ncou/coding-standard).
 To use coding standards:

 ```shell
 # detect violations of the defined coding standard.